Asian factory growth stays weak, Europe and U.S. sluggish

 ASIA FACTORY ACTIVITY STILL WEAK

-China’s factory activity contracted for the fourth straight month in June but at a slower pace than in May, signalling the slowdown in the world's second-largest economy may be levelling out.
+China’s factory activity contracted for the fourth straight month in June but at a slower pace than in May, signaling the slowdown in the world's second-largest economy may be leveling out.

 The HSBC/Markit Flash China Manufacturing PMI edged up to 49.4 from 49.2 in May, remaining in contraction territory.